Dbishop15/se_project_aroundtheus/README.md

 **Setting up Webpack bundling and building**

 Installing packages with npm install and making sure to install the specific versions indicated in the project by use the dependencies listed in the package.json file that provided.

+**Api and connecting website to the server** Connecting "Around the U.S." website project to the server.

 ### GitHub Pages link